Krzysztof-Lewandowski477/Zaplanuj-Jedzonko-/README.md

 # Zaplunj jedzonko
->Zaplanuj jedzonko  is a web application.
+>Zaplanuj jedzonko  is a web application created by 3 others people.

 ## Table of contents
 * [General info](#general-info)